Hi, I'm Paris.

 Hi, I'm Paris Tan and I'm originally from the Bay Area.

-I was previously a student at San Jose State Unviersity studying Psychology with a minor in Interactive Design.
+I was previously a student @San Jose State Unviersity studying Psychology with a minor in Interactive Design.

-I'm now a transfer student at UC San Diego studying Cognitive Science with a Specialization in Design and Interaction.
+I'm now a 3rd year transfer student @UC San Diego majoring in Cognitive Science with a Specialization in Design and Interaction and minoring in Marketing.

-The main reason I love UX design is that it can apply to anything.
-Physical or digital, auditory or visual, I believe user experience is an important factor when it comes to being able to use and enjoy a product.ps: my favorite design of all time has to be playing cards!
+A big aspect of why I love UX design is that it can apply to anything.
+Physical or digital, auditory or visual, I believe user experience is an important factor when it comes to being able to use and enjoy an experience.ps: my favorite design of all time has to be playing cards!

-Outside of Figma, I love crocheting, hiking, learning and working on anything automotive, and finding new coffee spots. (send your favorites!)
+Outside of Figma, I love crocheting, plane spotting, thrifting, photography with my old digicam, learning and working on anything automotive, and exploring new coffee spots. (send your favorites!)